weakish/weakish.github.com/dive-into/typescript.md

 // proceeding with the first overload attempts to call the function with the provided parameters.
 // If it finds a match, it picks this overload as the correct overload.

+// In the above code, the return type of `plus` is `number | string | boolean`,
+// which is a union type.
+// Since TypeScript 2.7, union types can properly distinguish between structurally identical classes.

 // Generic classes are similar to generic interfaces.